austintackaberry/100-days-of-code/log.md

 ### Day 65: September 30, 2017

-**Today's Progress**: Started working on the first FCC API Project.
+**Today's Progress**: Started working on the first FCC API Project, did some writing on my first meetup, linux, the Odin Project, FCC; still only stored in OneNote.
+I'll have to put my blog posts up online soon.

 **Thoughts**: I didn't know it was so easy to run a local server with node.
 Makes me laugh thinking back to the first time I downloaded and ran Atom, and I was looking for a package that would start a live server for me.
 I remember thinking it was magic back then.